backplane-cloud/backplane-www/src/content/docs/investors.md

 - Cloud Spend will continue to increase globally with estimated total spend to exceed $1 Trillion by 2030

-## The Problem
+# Problem

 Large organisations are increasingly finding themselves operating in a multi-cloud landscape.
 This can be the result of mergers & acquisition, differentiating features and reducing vendor lock-in.
-Irrespective of motivation, adopting, enabling, governing and operating multi-cloud platforms is complex, giving rise a number of issues when building a custom cloud management platform.
+Irrespective of motivation, adopting, enabling, governing and operating multi-cloud platforms is complex, giving rise to a number of issues when integration a custom cloud management platform.

 <img src='/assets/lewis-lg.png' class='inline-block w-16 mb-0' />